 Here’s a picture of these gluten-free lemon cupcakes with the raspberry frosting at the wedding reception where they were displayed on a cool tree trunk stand:

-As with most of my recipes, I’ve tested these cupcakes with gfJules flour and also Gluten Free Mama’s Almond Blend Flour and also Authentic Foods Multi-Blend flour, and recommend either one of them.
+As with most of my recipes, I’ve tested these cupcakes with gfJules flour and also Authentic Foods Multi-Blend flour and also Gluten Free Mama’s Almond Blend Flour, and recommend any of them.
 Feel free to use your favorite gluten-free flour blend and let me know in the comments how it works for you in this recipe!
 Hope you can make these soon!

 If you make these and love them, please come back and give this recipe a 5 star rating in the recipe card!
 Feel free to comment with tips or to share any successful substitutions you made.